Displaying and Operating the Timeline Palette

 Display of the Timeline

-Click the [Open/Close button] in ① or ② in the image to expand the tracks and property groups.
+Click the [Open/Close Button], (1) or (2), in the image below to expand the track or property group.

 Basic Operation of the Timeline